 River Rafting Near Yosemite

-If visitors would like to take their adventure to the next level, they can choose to raft on a Class IV river.
+If visitors would like to take their adventure to the next level when rafting in Yosemite, they can choose to raft on a Class IV river.
 A trip on the Tuolumne River gives visitors the choice of turning their one day trip into two or even three days.

 As well as an exciting day on the river, visitors can add on hikes to nearby waterfalls or a craft beer tasting session.
 Trips with Oars start 8 miles east of Groveland and many run from march until early fall.